 Effect of crop sensor on camera setting:

-Now we will discuss the effect of crop sensor on some elements of camera setting:
+Now we will discuss the effect of crop sensors on some elements of camera settings:

 Equivalent Focal Lengths